OrienDem/ConfigActiveDirectoryAzureVMs/README.md

 </p>
 <p>

-Step14 Verify new users were added successfully by logging in with one of the random generated usernames.
+Step 14 Verify new users were added successfully by logging in with one of the random generated usernames.
 </p>
 <br />